birdflop/botflop/README.md

 ![reaction](https://i.imgur.com/o1swgZw.png)

 # Forks
 Feel free to fork.
-We request that you please give credit in some way (can be as simple as keeping binflop as the text upload destination), but you can do whatever you'd like with your forks.
+We request that you please give credit in some way (can be as simple as keeping binflop as the text upload destination), but you can do whatever you'd like with your forks. **We do not offer any support with forks.**